w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-@@
-Explain the importance of involving real users with disabilities early on in the design process, and throughout the development and maintenances stages of websites.
+Provides resources about involving real users with disabilities early on in the design process, and throughout the development and maintenances stages of websites.
 Emphasize how usability testing with people with disabilities also addresses mainstream audiences as well as people with situational limitations.
 Explain the ethical considerations required when working with people, including people with disabilities.

 ##### Learning outcomes